-This month we highlight Carol Cox.
-Carol joined REEF in 2010 and has conducted 159 surveys.
-Carol is a member of the Tropical Western Atlantic REEF Advanced Assessment Team.
+This month we highlight Valerie Lyttle.
+Valerie joined REEF in 2004 and has conducted 437 surveys.
+She is a member of REEF's Pacific Advanced Assessment Team.
 Here's what she had to say about REEF:

 When and how did you first volunteer with REEF or become a REEF member?

 At one of my very First Eugene Dive Club meetings, Janna Nichols (REEF Outreach Coordinator) did an "Introduction to REEF" presentation.
 From that point forward, I have been doing surveys on almost every dive!

 I have participated in two of the AAT projects to the Olympic Coast National Marine Sanctuary, in 2011 and 2012.
 These trips, in addition to surveys I do in the Channel Islands, have been some of my most rewarding dive adventures.

 What's your favorite thing about conducting REEF surveys?

 I am inspired by the possibility of spotting something unknown, rare or even just something I personally have not seen before.
 In addition to keeping track of all the cool marine life you have seen on your dives, the REEF website allows you to go back and look at your dive history.